NTIA/scos-actions/README.md

 actions.update(yaml_actions)
 ```

-Pass the `init` method the implementation of the radio interface and the directory
+Pass the implementation of the radio interface and the directory where the yaml files
-where the yaml files are located.
+are located to the `init` method.

 If no existing action class meets your needs, see [Writing Custom Actions](
     #writing-custom-actions).